daniilidis-group/neural_renderer/README.md

 The library is fully functional and it passes all the test cases supplied by the authors of the original library.
 Detailed documentation will be added in the near future.
+## Requirements
+PyTorch 0.4.0.

+The code has been tested only with PyTorch 0.4.0, there are no guarantees that it is compatible with older versions.
 ## Installation
 ```
 sudo python3 setup.py install